kangarko/docs/docs/guides/localization/index.md

     ---

-    Message Localization focuses on translating and adapting the messages displayed by your application to different languages and regions.
-This includes error messages, notifications, and any other text that users might see.
-Proper message localization enhances user experience by providing clear and understandable communication in the user's native language.
-This guide will walk you through the steps to localize messages in your application.
+    Message Localization focuses on translating and adapting the messages displayed in the bot.

     [:octicons-arrow-right-24: Learn more](./messages.md)